bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 It is common to see sites loading JQuery directly from JQuery.com without adding .min to the file.

-The .min version is the minified version of JQuery and can save many KB's:
+The .min version is the minified version of JQuery and can save many KB’s:

 -   The original JQuery file is 273KB.
 -   The minified version is 93KB.